 Once the acute inflammation has subsided heart bar shoes are often applied to support the pedal bone and stabilize the hoof capsule.
 Metal shoes are usually employed, but bad cases may benefit from glue on plastic shoes which are gentler on the foot.
 Correction of laminiti changes is a slow process and the feet will need careful regular attention.

-Stem cell therapy for Laminitis
+herapy for Laminitis

-Horse Stem Cell therapy holds a promising chance for equine laminitis treatment.
+Horse Stem Cell Therapy holds a promising chance for equine laminitis treatment.

-For instance, the results of a three-year survey of cases and results, presented at the 2014 American Association of Equine Practitioners Convention, have shown some remarkable results: for all horses that received a stem cell therapy for equine laminitis treatment,
+For instance, the results of a three-year survey of cases and results, presented at the 2014 American Association of Equine Practitioners Convention, have shown some remarkable results: for all horses that received a Stem Cell Therapy for equine laminitis treatment,

 there was an 87 percent chance of success after the treatment.